 In the menu on the top, click Manage, and then click Users.

 In the Users section, Click + to add new user.

 Go to the User data section, type the email address of a valid Azure Active Directory user you want to provision into the Email textbox.

 Come to the Users section, Click Save.

 The Azure Active Directory account holder receives an email and follows a link to confirm their account before it becomes active.

-When you click the Panorama9 tile in the Access Panel, you should be automatically signed in to the Panorama9 for which you set up SSO.
-For more information about the Access Panel, see Introduction to the Access Panel.
+You can use Microsoft My Apps.
+When you click the Panorama9 tile in the My Apps, this will redirect to Panorama9 Sign-on URL.
+For more information about the My Apps, see Introduction to the My Apps.

 Once you configure Panorama9 you can enforce session control, which protects exfiltration and infiltration of your organization’s sensitive data in real time.
 Session control extends from Conditional Access.
 Learn how to enforce session control with Microsoft Defender for Cloud Apps.